The International Congress of Mathematicians 2022 (ICM 2022) will be held in St Petersburg, Russia, 6 - 14 July 2022.

 The ICM Structure Committee is encouraged to interact with the mathematical community worldwide.

-The IMU Executive Committee will appoint the ICM 2022 Program Committee (PC) at its meeting in March 2019.
-The chair of the PC is appointed by the IMU President Carlos Kenig, and for the ICM in 2022 it is Martin Hairer of Imperial College, London.
+The IMU Executive Committee appointed the ICM 2022 Program Committee (PC) at its meeting in March 2019.
+The chair of the PC is appointed by the IMU President Carlos E. Kenig, and for the ICM in 2022 it is Martin Hairer of Imperial College, London.
 The PC will decide all speakers at the ICM 2022.
 Membership in the PC will only be made public at the Opening Ceremony of the ICM 2022.
 The reason for this secrecy is to protect the members of the committee from personal or political pressure from outside.
 Invitations to lecture at the International Congresses carry such high prestige that individuals or groups have always made efforts to influence the decisions of the committee.

 The roles the Program Committee and the Organizing Committee play are described in the PC/OC Guidelines.